SehajBindra/industrial-devices/seo/2026/sep/google-search-console-issues-17-sep-26.md

 Solution taken:
 - No redirect (never redirect spam to homepage).
+- Live returns 404 (verified 20 Sep 2026).
+Let them drop naturally.
-- GSC: Removals request for `/uploads/*.pdf*` if still showing, then Validate Fix.
+- GSC: Validate Fix on the 5xx reason.
+Optional temporary Removals request using the URL-prefix option for the `/uploads/` path if they still appear (Removals does not use wildcards; removal is temporary).

 ## 3. Page with redirect - 3 pages - Source: Website